ramyap09/Fundamentals-of-Computing/Interactive programming in python 1/readme.md

+All the following codes give the Graphical User Interface (GUI) implementation making use of the Tkinter package.

+### Guess_the_number.py

+Guess_the_number.py implements a two player game using a Graphical User Interface.
+First player (here, the computer) thinks of a secret number and the second player(yourself)  has to guess this number correctly, in 7 attempts or in 10 attempts based on whether the computer's secret number is in the range of (0-100) or of (0-1000) respectively (both the ranges are upper-bound exclusive).
+After each attempt, the first player has to respond whether his secret number is higher/lower than the current guess if not correct.

 ### RPSLS.py
-This is the Graphical User Interface (GUI) implementation of the hand game rock-Spock-paper-lizard-scissors usually played by 2 players.
+This is the implementation of the hand game rock-Spock-paper-lizard-scissors usually played by 2 players.
 Each of the Players get to choose one of these 5 names.
 When they disclose their choice, the player who happened to choose the dominant one of the two choices wins the game.
 The dominant one in any pair can be determined based on the following set of rules.

 * scissors cuts paper
 * scissors decapitates lizard